-In response to the assassination of Dr. Martin Luther King Jr. in 1968, and in recognition of the value of his work towards equality, the University of Rhode Island (URI) established a special admission program for Rhode Island’s students of color and students from disadvantaged backgrounds.
-From a class of 13 students in ’68 to the 1,100 current Scholars and over 4,000 alumni, TD is a proud community of accomplished individuals in this state, around the country, and throughout the world.
+In 1968, following the assassination of Dr. Martin Luther King, Jr., the University of Rhode Island (URI) established Talent Development (TD) as a special admission program for Rhode Island’s students of color and those from disadvantaged backgrounds.
+From that first class of 13 students in ’68 to the 1,100 current Scholars and over 4,000 alumni, TD is a proud community of accomplished individuals in this state, around the country, and throughout the world.